malvikasharan/EMBL-Teen-2019/posts/2019-07-31-matheli-interview.md

 **Q:** *How did you get started with coding?*

 **A:** I took a course in a [volkshochschule](https://en.wikipedia.org/wiki/Folk_high_school) in Heidelberg, where I started with a [Lego Mindstorm](https://www.lego.com/en-us/mindstorms) to program a Robot.
-I really enjoyed that but I wanted to program more than just robots and that’s when I came across master [MINT](https://www.komm-mach-mint.de/Komm-mach-MINT) (Maths, Informatics, Natural Science, Technology) program.
+I really enjoyed that but I wanted to program more than just robots and that’s when I came across Master [MINT](https://master-mint.de/) (Maths, Informatics, Natural Science, Technology) program.
 In the MINT [CyberMentor](https://www.cybermentor.de/) platform, I also found myself a mentor who is studying masters in the UK and she is helping me to learn to program in Python.
 I am also learning about artificial intelligence which I'm really interested in.

 **Q:** *How does your normal school day look like?*

-**A:** I leave for school at 10:00 AM and finish my classes at 04:00 PM.
+**A:** I leave for school at 7:00 AM and finish my classes at 03:30 PM.
 After school I do a bit of sport like tennis or golf with my friends or my sports team, take piano lessons or work on my programming projects.

 **Q:** *When did you realize that you like science?*